Chinese by Topic

 At the Hospital (在医院)

 Chinese hospitals work differently from Western ones.
 You must first 挂号 (guàhào, register) at the front desk, choose a department, and pay a small registration fee before seeing a doctor.
 This process applies to both outpatient visits and emergencies — though 急诊 (jízhěn, emergency) registration is faster.
+Larger public hospitals often have an international department (国际部 guójì bù) with English-speaking staff — worth asking about if your Chinese is limited.

 | Hanzi | Pinyin | English | Notes |